 Skills you will acquire or improve while volunteering:

 Animal handling, disease control, facility maintenance, teamwork & leadership skills.

 Physical activities involved: ( all are not required) Lifting up to 20 pounds, Standing for periods of one hour or more, Frequent crouching or bending at the knees, Handling of animals weighing up to 100 pounds, Potential exposure to noxious or irritating fumes & smells, Frequent use of hands, wrists & arms in cleaning & animal handling

 Thank you for your interest in volunteering with the Whitman County Humane Society!

-Our orientations are held Wednesdays and Saturdays at 3:15pm.
+Our orientations are held Sundays from 9:00 - 11:00 am, 1:00 - 3/3:30 pm, and 3:30 - 5:50pm.
 We suggest showing up 5-10 minutes early to make sure we have your application on file.
-We do not have a sign up sheet for orientation; you can just show up to whichever one works for you.
+We do not have a sign-up sheet for orientation; you can just show up to whichever one works for you.
 Our orientation lasts about 40 minutes and includes a tour of the shelter and an introduction to our volunteer opportunities, staff and shelter pets.
 Once you have completed your orientation you can start signing up for volunteer shifts.

-After you attend the "general" orientation please let a staff member know if you're interested in dog walking and socialization; this volunteer opportunity requires an additional orientation, which we hold on the 2nd & 4th Sundays of every month at 2:15pm.
+After you attend the "general" orientation please let a staff member know if you're interested in dog walking and socialization; this volunteer opportunity requires an additional orientation, which we hold on the Sundays at 2:15 pm.

 Before you attend the dog walker orientation, please review the Dog Walker Orientation Packet (http://www.whitmanpets.org/volunteer/).
 We'll need you to email us your answers to the survey questions before you come in for orientation.